Raptor8600/Handwriting-Notes-Is-Crazy/README.md

-# NoteCapture — Tutor Notes PWA
+# NoteCapture — Notes PWA

-A Progressive Web App for tutors to photograph handwritten notes, transcribe them with AI, and generate summaries — organized into batches so nothing overlaps.
+A Progressive Web App to photograph handwritten notes, transcribe them with AI, and generate summaries — organized into batches so nothing overlaps.

 ---